Become a great science storyteller

 Consortium members get free access to Massive’s training program, where we’ll teach you how to translate scientific papers for general audiences.
 Training includes storytelling exercises, multiple rounds of 1-on-1 feedback, and publication of at least one article.

-We’re building the premiere community for scientists who want to have an impact.
-Whether you plan to stay in research, teach, or go into communication full-time, adding Consortium membership and publications to your CV will help you stand out from the crowd.
+We’re building the premiere community for scientists who want to have an impact, and connecting that community with policymakers, journalists, investors and business leaders.
+Whether you plan to stay in research or apply your skills elsewhere, being part of the Consortium will help you make connections and stand out from the crowd.

 Be heard by a wide audience

-Publishing with Massive will extend your reach beyond the scientific community and get your work in front of our wide, engaged audience.
-Our interactive site features help you get feedback and build a following.
+Publishing with Massive will extend your reach beyond the scientific community and get your work in front of our science-curious audience and syndication network.
+Previous work has been linked to and picked up by outlets like Slate, Salon, Pacific Standard Magazine, and the BBC.

 Get paid to write